openanalytics/shinyproxy-operator/docs/shinyproxy.md

 **Note:** both messages can be disabled by setting the `proxy.operator.show-transfer-message-main-page` and `proxy.operator.show-transfer-message-app-page` options to `false` (in the ShinyProxy configuration).
-By default these messages are enabled.
+By default, these messages are enabled.

 ### Scenario 2: After logout